centau/vide/docs/tut/crash-course/5-derived-source.md

-# Derived State
+# Derived Source

-You can create new state from existing states.
-This is known as *deriving state*.
+You can create new sources from existing sources.
+This is known as *deriving sources*.

-A function that wraps a state effectively becomes a state.
-If a state used inside a function is updated, the whole function can be re-ran to recompute its value.
+A function that wraps a source effectively becomes a new source.
+If a source used inside a function is updated, the whole function can be re-ran to recompute its value.

 ```lua